scenarios-com/json-api-ext-revisions/README.md

 - ...must treat Revisions as a supplement; a client must be able to interact with the server without knowledge of Revisions
 - ...must include revision information in relation links
+- ...must represent a Revision of a Resource the same, forever, regardless of how the api changes -- it _may_ allow a client to explicitly opt-out of this behaviour

 A client...